Consolidated Contractors Company: Notable projects

-CCC is constructing the Riyadh metro

 CCC constructed the Azerbaijani section of The Baku–Tbilisi–Ceyhan pipeline.
 The pipeline is a 1768 km long crude oil pipeline from the Azeri-Chirag-Guneshli oil field in the Caspian Sea to the Mediterranean Sea.
 It connects Baku, the capital of Azerbaijan and Ceyhan, a port on the south-eastern Mediterranean coast of Turkey, via Tbilisi, the capital of Georgia.
 It is the second-longest oil pipeline in the former Soviet Union, after the Druzhba pipeline.
 CCC's scope included engineering, procurement, installation, construction and commissioning of 886 km crude oil and gas pipeline.

 CCC built the $1-billion Presidential Palace in Abu Dhabi.
 The palace houses the offices of the president, the Crown Prince, and ministers.
 It is set on a 1,500,000 sq m including the palace, which will be 160,000 sq m.
 The ancillary buildings, over a site of 23,000 sqm, includes a public majlis, a mosque, staff and military accommodations, a services compound, and various gatehouses and watchtowers.
 The project also includes 2000m of six-metre seawall and 4 million cubic metres of dredging.